-The execution platform is a standard commercial off-the-shelf (COTS) computing platform running the Microsoft Windows 2000 operating system.
-For level 1 Operating System Security, the software Module remains compliant with the FIPS 140-2 validation when operating on any general purpose computer (GPC) since the software of the Module does not require modification when ported.
+The execution platform is a standard commercial off-the-shelf (COTS) computing platform running Microsoft Windows XP Professional SP2 or Microsoft Windows Server 2003 x64 SP1.
+For level 1 Operating System Security, the software Module remains compliant with the FIPS 140-2 validation when operating on any general purpose computer (GPC) running a compatible version of Microsoft Windows since the software of the Module does not require modification when ported.

-Although not officially tested by the FIPS testing laboratory, the FIPS validated Crypto++ library can also execute (without modification) on Windows '95, '98, NT, 2000, and XP.
-The library does not require use of specialized cryptographic hardware.
+Although not officially tested by the FIPS testing laboratory, the 32-bit variant of the Module can execute (without modification) on Windows 95, 98, ME, NT, 2000, XP,